algebra2boy/OHill-Squad-WeSQL/README.md

 ## What this is about
 I took CS 345, which is about Database Management, and the class did not teach us much about how to connect the database with Python or other major languages.
 I wanted to learn how to create and manipulate SQL databases with Python through this personal project.
+All the names and data are from my classes, or my friends, and our classes.

 ## How to access to the [mySQL panel](https://stackoverflow.com/questions/35858052/how-to-fix-command-not-found-mysql-in-zsh)
 - Export the path every time you open the terminal